 But nobody looks happy.
 Miserable people queue in stores with toys in huge boxes as Jonah Lewie tries yet again to stop that cavalry.
 Meanwhile, upstairs in the boardroom, those who instigate this retail riot celebrate their success with a chorus of Kerchingle Bells.
 And at the other end of the scale, in households up and down the land families on low incomes are taking out doorstep loans at exorbitant rates, or buying from those outlets that overlook your poor credit history, at a cost, to make sure that their children have the same as those from more affluent families.
 By the time Christmas Eve arrives, there is a collective, heartfelt cry of “I’ll be glad when it’s all over”.

 And who can blame them?
 Having had what passes for Christmas rammed down their throats like so much dry turkey for almost three months, the end is a merciful release.
-And as early as Boxing Day you might see a discarded Christmas tree protruding from a wheelie bin; a signal that one family at least has had enough.
+And as early as Boxing Day you might see the tip of a discarded Christmas tree protruding from a wheelie bin; a signal that one family at least has had enough.